Sampling random graphs with specified degree sequences: Results

-Chung-Lu random graphs are a vertex-labeled model of simple graphs that places a constraint on the value of the maximum degree.
-This constraint serves to limit the likelihood of producing a network with multi-edges, and has a form $\max_i k_i^2 \leq 2m$~\cite{chung2002connected}.
-In our setting, this constraint allows for a simple heuristic for deciding how skewed a degree distribution can be before state resamplings are likely to generate too-strong serial correlations in the vertex-labeled space.
-In our sampling gap experiments, we find that every loopy multigraph in our corpus that exceeds this maximum degree threshold does indeed require an unusually large sampling gap (even larger than $m$) in the vertex-labeled space.
-In contrast, networks in our corpus that fall below $\frac{1}{3}$ of this threshold (a safe margin) produce estimated sampling gaps that exhibit the same familiar linear relationship with $m$.
-In this case, a scaling law of $\eta_0 = m/2.7+100$ (constructed in the same way as for previous graph spaces) produces a conservative upper bound on $\eta_0$ (Fig.~\ref{SamplingGapResults}g).
-And, if a network exceeds this maximum degree safe margin, the sampling gap of the network in the vertex-labeled space should instead be chosen using our sampling gap algorithm (Algorithm \ref{Algorithm:1}).
+To construct a heuristic that can efficiently decide when a graph is likely to produce such undesirable effects in the Markov chain, we draw on a related insight from Chung-Lu random graphs, which are a vertex-labeled model of simple graphs that constrain a network's maximum degree.
+For Chung-Lu graphs, this constraint limits the likelihood of producing a network with multi-edges, and has a form $\max_i k_i^2 \leq 2m$~\cite{chung2002connected}.
+In our setting, it provides the basis for a simple heuristic to decide whether a degree distribution is sufficiently right-skewed that it would generate overly correlated states in the Markov chain in the vertex-labeled space.
+We find that every loopy multigraph in our corpus that exceeds a maximum degree criterion of $\max_i k_i^2 \leq 2m/3$ does indeed require an unusually large sampling gap in the vertex-labeled space (gray circles in Fig.~\ref{SamplingGapResults}g).
+In contrast, networks that fall below this threshold produce sampling gaps that exhibit the same linear relationship with $m$ observed in all graph spaces, and a scaling law of $\eta_0 = 2.3m$ produces a conservative upper bound (Fig.~\ref{SamplingGapResults}g).
+In general, if a network exceeds a maximum degree criterion of $\max_i k_i^2 \leq 2m/3$, the sampling gap $\eta_0$ in the vertex-labeled space should be estimated using the sampling gap algorithm (Algorithm~\ref{Algorithm:1}).

-In the stub-labeled case, the corresponding scaling law obtained from all the 110 loopy multigraphs is \mbox{$\eta_0 = m/3 + 300$} (Fig.~\ref{SamplingGapResults}c)\footnote{The panels Fig.~\ref{SamplingGapResults}c and Fig.~\ref{SamplingGapResults}g show the estimated sampling gaps for 110 and 68 networks in the stub-labeled and vertex-labeled spaces, respectively.
-In the latter, we exclude the 42 networks whose maximum degree exceeds the threshold given in the text.}.
-For the nine (8.1\%) loopy multigraphs for which the scaling law is not an upper bound in the stub-labeled space, the resulting error is 1.9\%.
-And, for the nine (13.2\%) loopy multigraphs that satisfy our maximum degree constraint and yet have an estimated sampling gap higher than our proposed scaling law for the vertex-labeled space, the error is 14.1\%.
+In the stub-labeled case, the corresponding scaling law obtained from all the 110 loopy multigraphs is \mbox{$\eta_0 = 2m$} (Fig.~\ref{SamplingGapResults}c).
+None of the networks in the stub-labeled space have $\eta_0$ higher than this proposed upper bound.

-\subsection{Multigraphs}

-Real world networks with multi-edges but no self-loops are also uncommon.
-We construct an empirical corpus of 142 such networks by obtaining 32 of them from public repositories and generating 110 multigraph networks by removing the self-loops of our loopy multigraphs.
-We selected this approach for generating semi-synthetic networks because the set of possible graphs with and without various self-loops is exponentially smaller, and thus easier to sample from, than the set of graphs with or without various multi-edges.
+\subsubsection{\bf Multigraphs}